-Pivotal Metals Limited (ASX:PVT) is an explorer and developer of world-class mineral projects.
-Pivotal holds 100% of the flagship Horden Lake property, which contains a JORC compliant pit constrained Inferred and Indicated Mineral Resource Estimate of 27.8Mt at 1.49% CuEq, comprising copper, nickel, palladium and gold.
+Pivotal Metals Limited (ASX:PVT) is an explorer and developer of world-class critical mineral projects.

+Pivotal holds the recently acquired flagship Horden Lake property, which contains a JORC compliant pit constrained Indicated and Inferred Mineral Resource Estimate of 27.8Mt at 1.49% CuEq, comprising copper, nickel, palladium and gold.
+Pivotal intends to grow the mineral endowment of Horden Lake, in parallel with de-risking the project from an engineering, environmental and economic perspective.

-Horden Lake is complemented by a battery metals exploration portfolio in Canada located within the prolific Belleterre-Angliers Greenstone Belt comprised of the 100% owned Midrim, Laforce, Alotta and Lorraine high-grade nickel copper PGM sulphide projects in Quebec.
+Horden Lake is complemented by a battery metals exploration portfolio in Canada located within the prolific Belleterre-Angliers Greenstone Belt comprised of the Midrim, Laforce, Alotta and Lorraine high-grade nickel copper PGM sulphide projects in Quebec.
+Pivotal intends to build on historic exploration work to make discoveries of scale which can be practically bought into production given their proximity to the world famous Abitibi mining district.